gfranb/CRUD-Store-Django/README.md

     Execute the command python manage.py runserver in the store-crud root

+The project will open in the localhost 8000 port.

 If you have any questions or need further assistance, please don't hesitate to reach out.